-Moreover the scalar equation \eqref{esc_eq_reaction_diffusion} is a Morse-Smale problem (see \cite{Henry1985}) in the sense that the unstable and stable local manifolds (of different equilibrium points) has transversal intersection which implies geometrical structural stability of diagram phase space.
+Moreover, the scalar equation \eqref{esc_eq_reaction_diffusion} is a Morse-Smale problem (see \cite{Henry1985}) in the sense that the unstable and stable local manifolds (of different equilibrium points) have transversal intersection which implies geometrical structural stability of the phase space.
 Consequently, the nonlinear semigroups are Morse-Smale semigroup for $\varepsilon\in[0,\varepsilon_0]$.

 \begin{theo} For each $w_0\in \overline{\bigcup_{\varepsilon\in [0,\varepsilon_0]}\mathcal{A}_\varepsilon}$, there is constant $C>0$ independent of $\varepsilon$ such that

 where $\delta(\varepsilon)=\|p_\varepsilon-p_0\|_{L^\infty(\Omega)}+\eta(\varepsilon)+\tau(\varepsilon)+\kappa(\varepsilon)+\xi(\varepsilon)$. \end{theo}